efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Circuits match uniquely.
 ```

-In case of errors, there is also `lvs.rpt` which contains the detailed comparison
+In case of errors, there is also `lvs.rpt` which more detailed.
+Inside it you will
-between the layout and the schematic.
-It contains table comparing nodes between them.
+find tables comparing nodes between the layout and the schematic.
 On the left is the layout (`GDS`) and the schematic (`Verilog`) is on the other side.
-Here is a sample of these tables.
+Here is a sample of these tables:

 ```text
 Subcircuit summary: